 While each day of the institute features its own specific goals, the institute as a whole has been designed so that participants will

-- develop greater confidence teaching drama;
+- develop greater confidence teaching poetry;

 - expand their own critical repertoire and be able to deploy that expanded critical toolkit in designing and delivering material to their students;

-Throughout the week, participants are provided with specific examples of how teaching drama (without fear!) aligns with the New Jersey Student Learning Goals for English Language Arts: Reading, Writing, Speaking and Listening, and Language (6-12).
+Throughout the week, participants are provided with specific examples of how teaching poetry (without fear!) aligns with the New Jersey Student Learning Goals for English Language Arts: Reading, Writing, Speaking and Listening, and Language (6-12).